guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/index.rst

 * Confluent schema-registry
 * Confluent ksql-server
 * Confluent kafka-rest
-* Kafka SLA monitoring with the Linkedin Kafka monitor
+* Kafka SLA and end to end monitoring with the Linkedin Kafka monitor

 Overview:
 =========